oparry-ukaea/hermes-3/docs/sphinx/installation.rst

    cd ./builds/my_build
    ctest -j 3

-If hermes-3 was installed with the +xhermes variant (as it is by default), the tests should pass without having to modify any paths.
+If Hermes-3 was installed with the +xhermes variant (as it is by default), the tests should pass without having to modify any paths.

 Configuration options
 ~~~~~~~~~~~~~~~~~~~~~

-To see which `variants` of hermes-3 are available, run
+To see which `variants` of Hermes-3 are available, run

 .. code-block:: bash

    spack info --no-dependencies --no-versions hermes-3

-By default, the top-level *spec* in the environment is `hermes-3%gcc+petsc`, which tells spack to
+By default, the top-level 'spec' in the environment is ``hermes-3%gcc+petsc``, which tells spack to
-configure hermes-3 with PETSc support and build with gcc.
+configure Hermes-3 with PETSc support and build with gcc.
 To change this, first modify spack.yaml
 (e.g. to configure without PETSc support):

 .. code-block:: yaml